Shipley, West Yorkshire: Road

 The Bradford to Bingley Road was constructed in the 1820s and with Otley Road and Saltaire Road form a triangle framing Shipley centre.
 They connect the town to Bradford, Leeds and the Airedale towns.
 In September 2022, a clean air zone was launched in Bradford and Shipley.
 This means any non-private cars entering the city centre and the Canal Road corridor towards Shipley, will be charged dependent on the size of the vehicle and the commercial reason for entering.
 Exemptions apply for greener vehicles such as low-emission or electric.

 There is a small bus station in Shipley Market Place.

 Rail

 The Midland Railway's Leeds and Bradford line opened on 2 July 1846 and was extended to Keighley by March 1847.
 The Guiseley branch opened on 4 December 1876 and in the same year completion of the Settle-Carlisle Line put Shipley on the London to Scotland route.
 In 1885, the old Midland Railway station was replaced, and by 1900, 400 trains were passing through Shipley each month, carrying 50,000 passengers.

 Shipley railway station has an unusual triangular layout, serving trains on the Skipton to Leeds line, the Leeds to Bradford Forster Square line, and the Bradford to Skipton/Ilkley lines.
-Saltaire railway station, reopened in 1984 on the Setttle-Carlisle Line, serves the heritage village of Saltaire.
+Saltaire railway station, reopened in 1984 on the Settle-Carlisle Line, serves the heritage village of Saltaire.
 Long-distance trains run south to London King's Cross and north to Carlisle, while local trains connect the town with Leeds, Bradford and Skipton.